 We all have that one single friend who struggles to settle down, who we worry won't ever get their happy ending.
-But unbeknownst to us, they are happy, happier than ever being on their own, taking their pick of the best vibrators - but are feeling fed up with the way their friends and family treat them when they're going solo.
+But unbeknownst to us, they are happy, happier than ever being on their own but are feeling fed up with the way their friends and family treat them when they're going solo.

-And when you are that single friend, who has unsubscribed her dating profile from the millionth dating app because you've been constantly told there's 'plenty more fish in the sea', you start to realize that the world is your oyster and you don't need to be in a relationship to feel validated.
+And when you are that single friend, who has unsubscribed from dating sites for the millionth dating app because you've been constantly told there's 'plenty more fish in the sea', you start to realize that the world is your oyster and you don't need to be in a relationship to feel validated.

 But that doesn't stop the soul-destroying remarks like 'You'll find someone soon' or 'I feel sorry for anyone who's been single during this pandemic' and even offers to set you up with someone.